Rhoana/Mojo/README.txt

 Build Instructions:

-The Mojo2.0\Sdk is not included in the repository - ask Seymour for a zip (download link pending).
+The libraries in Mojo2.0\Mojo\Sdk is not included in the repository - ask Seymour for a zip (download link pending).

 Installation instructions: